Who to contact in an emergency

 Water (total loss of water supply)

 Please check that your stopcock is turned on, and then contact your water supplier.

 Emergency repairs within your home

-To report an emergency repair within your home please call our Customer Services team immediately on 0300 303 1010.
+To report an emergency repair within your home please call our Customer Service Team immediately on 0300 303 1010.

-The list below is just a sample of some of the jobs that may be treated as an emergency but there may be others, For example, in the winter, total loss of heating and hot water would be treated as an emergency.
+The list below is just a sample of some of the jobs that may be treated as an emergency but there may be others, for example in our winter period (between 1st November-30th April) total loss of heating / hot water would be treated as an emergency.

-If we are called out to make an emergency repair and the damage has been caused by misuse, a charge will be made.
+If we are called out to make an emergency repair and the damage has been caused by misuse, a recharge may be applied.